 Completed in 2012 to exacting standards this large family home is currently separated by a blocked doorway to provide two spacious homes.
 It would be very simple to remove the partition to provide one family home or alternatively keep the current layout to provide either a separate Granny wing or excellent rental potential could be given from either property.

 Mill of Skelmuir is currently on the market for offers over 460,000.
-For further information please contact CKD Galbraith's Aberdeen office on tel: 01224 860 710.
+For further information please contact Galbraith's Aberdeen office on tel: 01224 860 710.